greshake/i3status-rust/blocks.md

 ## Hueshift

 Creates a block which display the current color temperature in Kelvin.
 When scrolling upon the block the color temperature is changed.
-A left click on the block sets the color temperature to the mean value from the `max_temp` and `min_temp`.
+A left click on the block sets the color temperature to `click_temp` that is by default to `6500K`.
-A right click completely resets the color temperature to its default value.
+A right click completely resets the color temperature to its default value (`6500K`).

 ### Examples